remla25-team1/model-training/README.md

 **2) Get Credentials**

 Log into the gdrive of remla25.team1@gmail.com to see the credential json file (remla-dvc-remote-g1-2591d1204b80) of the service account.
+This is only applicable if you are part of the team, if you are not please send an email to remla25.team1@gmail.com to request access.

 **3) Move credentials**